manos-fr/Mui_Form/README.md

 - Go into the directory
 - You should already have Node.js installed
 - Install the code dependencies with npm install command

-### About

-Implementation of a user form for websites with reusable & extendable components madewith ReactJS and MaterialUI framework.
-All common input controls like input, text box,radio button, checkbox, dropdown list, date picker, popup dialog, table sorting etc.
-Technologies: **ReactJS, MaterialUI**

 # Getting Started with Create React App